-All Logistics Volunteers will be located at the Hub.
+All Logistics Volunteers will be located at the pop-up warehouse.

 Can I volunteer with my partner/friend/relative?

-*Please note that Logistics Volunteers may be assigned to a number of different tasks once they arrive at the hub.
+Please note that Logistics Volunteers may be assigned to a number of different tasks once they arrive at the pop-up Warehouse.
 Whilst you can apply with a friend and travel to your shift together, we cannot guarantee you will be assigned the same tasks.

 For Services Volunteers, this is only possible if both people are volunteering for the same service and fulfil applicable requirements, such as insurance and qualifications.